nboldhq/docs/src/api/rate-limits.md

 # Rate Limits

 **ABSTRACT**
-SalesTim API allows you to access data and to perform operations on multiple services.
-These services impose their own rate limits that affect applications that use SalesTim API to access them.
+nBold API allows you to access data and to perform operations on multiple services.
+These services impose their own rate limits that affect applications that use nBold API to access them.

 ---